mkhanal1/AWS_BeanStalk_Cloud_Agent_Ebextensions/README.md

 Agent for continuous monitoring of the environment.

 ## Usage:
-To deploy Cloud Agent (CA) in your environment by using configuration files, copy the files based on your OS to a folder named .ebextensions, (**create a folder .ebextensions at the top level of your project's source code**).
+To deploy Cloud Agent (CA) in your environment by using configuration files, copy the files based to your Operating System in a folder named .ebextensions, (**create a folder .ebextensions at the top level of your project's source code**).
 The extension of these files must be _**.config**_.

 _**Ensure that you replace all “REPLACE_ME” fields in the file with apt parameters.**_